Twitter: To Follow, or Not to Follow?

-This post at socialmediatoday.com says you can do it either way you want – but if you’re more selective and only follow “quality” Twitterers (those that are interested in what you’re saying, not robots or spammers or celebrities), you’ll have much greater success.
+You can do it either way you want – but if you’re more selective and only follow “quality” Twitterers (those that are interested in what you’re saying, not robots or spammers or celebrities), you’ll have much greater success.

 So, did you follow all of that?
 I put together a chart of each blogger’s Twitter stats just to see if they practiced what they preach.
 Looks like everyone checks out according to their own personal philosophies: